 "Right Now" Learning

 Right now, they come to a school where curiosity is celebrated, whimsical ideas are encouraged and possibilities are endless.
 They deserve to see that their interests matter, that their ideas have value and that their words are important.
 The time will come in their educational journey when those whimsical ideas take a back seat to pre-programmed curriculum.
-(Even if developmentally, that's not appropriate either.)
 Classrooms where their seats are assigned and their day is broken up into periods per subject and taking unscheduled time to investigate an impromptu curiosity simply isn’t plausible.
 There is a time and place for all of that.
 But that time isn’t now and that place isn’t preschool.
 Or prekindergarten.
 Or even kindergarten.
 Instead of focusing on plans of what is to come, revel in the “right now” kind of learning your children are doing.
 It’s interesting how often adults speak about “living in the moment” and “being present.”
 The magic of childhood is that they are already there.
-Meet them where they are at.
+Meet them where they are.
 They are two and three and four and five.
-They are intelligent, loving and wildly capable. & they are children.
+They are intelligent, loving and wildly capable and they are children.
 Let them be just that.